 Laws and Bannister (1981) measured the maximum growth rate of the marine diatom Thalassiosira fluviatilis using the carbon 14 labeling method.
 A continuous culture system was used to grow the phytoplankton.
-Temperature was maintained at 20° Celsius with a 12 hour light/12 hour dark cycle.
+Temperature was maintained at 20° Celsius with a 12-hour light/12-hour dark cycle.
 Maximum growth was measured to be 1.22 day-1 as shown in Table 30.